swcarpentry/DEPRECATED-bc/intermediate/make/04-variables.md

             touch $@

-The definition looks like definitions in most programming languages: the macro is called `STYLE_DIR`, and its value is `c:/papers/`.
+The definition looks like definitions in most programming languages: the variable is called `STYLE_DIR`, and its value is `c:/papers/`.
-To use the macro, we put a dollar sign in front of it (just as we would do in the shell) and wrap its name in curly brackets.
+To use the variable, we put a dollar sign in front of it (just as we would do in the shell) and wrap its name in curly or round brackets.
-This tells Make to insert the macro's value, so that these two directory paths are what we want on our laptop.
+This tells Make to insert the variable's value, so that these two directory paths are what we want on our laptop.

 This is certainly a step forward: now, when we want to move our Makefile from one machine to another, we only have to change one definition in one place.
 However, while we no longer have to worry about consistency, we're still making changes to a file that's under version control that we *don't* want written back to the repository.

-> #### Parenthesizing Macros in Make
+> #### Parenthesizing Variables in Make
 >
-> We have to put curly brackets or parentheses around a macro's name when we use it&mdash;we can't just write `$MACRO`.
+> We have to put curly brackets or parentheses around a variable's name when we use it&mdash;we can't just write `$VARIABLE`.
-> If we do, Make will interpret it as `$M` (a reference to the macro `M`) followed by "ACRO".
+> If we do, `make` will interpret it as `$V` (a reference to the variable `V`) followed by "ARIABLE".
-> Since we probably don't have a macro called `M`, `$M` will expand to the empty string,
+> Since we probably don't have a variable called `V`, `$V` will expand to the empty string,
-> so `$MACRO` without parentheses will just be "ACRO".
+> so `$VARIABLE` without parentheses will just be "ARIABLE".
 > Why?
-> To make a long story short, it's another wart left over from its history.
+> To make a long story short, it's another wart left over from history.
 > Almost everyone trips over it occasionally, and as with other bugs, it can be very hard to track down.

 It's common practice to use macros to define all the flags that tools need, so that if a tool is invoked in two or more actions, it's passed a consistent set of flags.
-Here, for example, we're defining `STYLE_DIR` to point to the directory holding our style files, then using that definition in two other macros:
+Here, for example, we're defining `STYLE_DIR` to point to the directory holding our style files, then using that definition in two other variables:

-    # with-lots-of-macros.mk
+    # with-lots-of-variables.mk

     STYLE_DIR=c:/papers/
     WDP2PDF_FLAGS=--style ${STYLE_DIR}/euphoric.wps